Full Tilt’s Ring Game Tickets are an alternative way to buy in to your favorite ring games.

 To find a ring game to buy in to using your Ring Game Tickets, select the Ring Game tab and click on a ticket.
 The games list at the bottom of the Ticket Balance window will show suitable ring games.
 Use the appropriate buttons to open the table or Rush Poker lobby.

 Your use of some Ring Game Tickets may be restricted based on the version of our gaming software you are logged into.
-For example, certain tickets may be unusable while you are logged into our mobile application, while others may be restricted if you are logged into the desktop version of our software.
-Any restrictions will be indicated by individual ticket names.
+For example, certain tickets may be unusable while you are logged into our mobile application, while others may be restricted if you are logged into the desktop version of our software; in general, these restrictions will be indicated by individual ticket names.
+Your use of some tickets may also be restricted by stake level.
+If this is the case, you can find the details in the Notes column of the Ticket Balance window.

 Ring Game Tickets have a number of properties that determine how you release its cash value to your real-money balance: